Leveraging Large Language Models for Collective Decision-Making: Simulation Study Results

 \subsection{Effect of Meeting Size $n$}

 \cref{fig:trend_lines_results_homogeneous} shows the results when meeting size $n$ varies.
-We observed three trends across the three settings examined: (i) the average number of iterations is decreasing, (ii) the satisfaction ratio is increasing, (iii) the satisfaction score is increasing.
+We observed three trends across the three settings examined: (i) the average number of interactions is decreasing, (ii) the satisfaction ratio is increasing, (iii) the satisfaction score is increasing.

-In particular, the system performed significantly better in the setting with $n = 5$ members than the ones with $n = 3$ and $n = 4$ in these three dimensions.
+In particular, the system performed significantly better in these three dimensions in the setting with $n = 5$ members than in the ones with $n = 3$ and $n = 4$.
 For $n = 5$ members, the average number of interactions was largely reduced by $\approx 50\%$\footnote{We use ``$\approx$'' to for ``approximately''.}, compared to $\approx 25\%$ ($n = 3$) and $\approx 45\%$ ($n = 4$).
 Secondly, the satisfaction score of the decision candidate for $n=5$ was eventually increased by $\approx 120\%$, while it was increased by $\approx 45\%$ ($n = 3$) and $\approx 40\%$ ($n = 4$) respectively.
 Similarly, the satisfaction ratio of the decision candidate was increased by $\approx 110\%$ for $n = 5$, while both $n=3$ and $n=4$ experienced an increase of $\approx 40\%$.
 Finally, the equity score of the decision candidate decreased for $n = 5$, but it exhibited subtle fluctuations for $n = 3$ and $n = 4$.